What is an Attachment of Earning Order?

 Can I be exempt from an Attachment of Earnings Order?

-It’s important to seek advice from a regulated debt advice provider if you are struggling to repay your debts.
-They can provide you with tailored advice and support to help you manage your debts and potentially avoid the need for an AEO.
+For this reason, it’s essential to seek advice from a professional debt management provider if you can’t service your debts.
+Here at MoneyPlus, for example, we can provide bespoke advice and support designed to help you manage your debts before an AEO occurs.

 How can I avoid an Attachment of Earnings Order?